nbc-bravo/drupal-representative_image/README.txt

 This module was originally created by Albert Albala (drupal.org/user/245583) and is co-maintained by Alexander Ross (drupal.org/user/77375).
-It is sponsored by TP1 in Montreal (tp1.ca).
+The initial version was sponsored by TP1 in Montreal (tp1.ca).

 Representative Image allows you to define a field for each entity bundle that should be referenced to display an image when a representative image for an